MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/pos-outbound-inventory-operation.md

 ### Cancel fulfillment

-You should use the **Cancel fulfillment** function on the app bar only if you want to back out of the document and don't want to save any changes.
+Use the **Cancel fulfillment** function on the app bar only if you want to back out of the document and don't want to save any changes.
 For example, you initially selected the wrong document and don't want any of the previous shipping data saved.

 ### Pause fulfillment